herrera-ignacio/thinkingcpp/volume1/1-intro-objects/README.md

   * Real stress test for a class.
   * Change a class to adapt to more new programs, class will become clearer until you have a truly reusable type.
   * Don't expect most objects from a system design to be reusable.

+### Extreme Programming (XP)

+> You can find it chronicled in _Extreme Programming Explained_ by Kent Beck and on the web _www.xprogramming.com_.

+XP is both a philosophy about programming work and a set of guidelines to do it.
+Some of these guidelines are reflected in other recent methodologies.
+The two most important and distinct contributions are "__write test first__", and "__pair programming__".

+#### Write tests first

+XP gives equal (or even greater) priority than the code.
+In fact, you write the tests _before_ you write the code that's being tested.
+The tests must be executed successfully every time you do an integration of the project.

+Writing tests first has two extremly important effects:

+1. Forces a clear definition of the interface of a class.
+The tests are a contract that is enforced by the compiler and the running program.

+2. Running tests every time you do a build gives you immediate feedback if you do something wrong.
+Tests become an extension of the safety net provided by the language.

+#### Pair Programming

+XP says that code should be written with two people per workstation.
+And that this should be done in an area with a group of workstations.

+The value of pair programming is that one person is actually doing the coding while the other is thinking about it.
+The thinker keeps the big picture in mind, not only the picture of the problem at hand, but the guidelines of XP.
+If two people are working, it's less likely that one of them will get away saying, "_I don't want to write tests first_", for example.
+And if the coder gets stuck, they can swap places.
+If both of them get stuck, their musings may be overheard by someone else in the work area who can contribute.
+Working in pairs __keps things flowing and on track__.